-We will be offering the program on Mondays between March 1 and May 10 (NO program on April 12 due to holidays).
+We will be offering the program on Mondays between October 18 and December 20.
 Each day will run from 9:30am - 4:30pm.

 The price for each day is $85/day.
 You can sign up for as many or as few of the days as you'd like.